henry2004y/vlasiator_manual/menu1.md

 ## Eigen

-No idea what Eigen is used for.
+Eigen is probably used for some avx instructions in the acceleration part of the Vlasov solver.
+There are two version in-use:
+* AGNER, which aims at ultimate avx performance;
+* FALLBACK, which is homemade and more robust, but may not provide the best performance.

 However, the latest Eigen version has compilation error in assertions:
 ```shell
 3.3.8
 /home/hyzhou/include/Eigen/src/Core/products/Parallelizer.h:162:40: error: ‘eigen_assert_exception’ is not a member of ‘Eigen’